Irys-xyz/arweave/README.md

 // Or to specify a gateway when running from NodeJS you might use const arweave =  new Arweave({ url: "https://arweave.net" })

-// @irys/arweave includes a fallback capable request backend - requests can be specified to be gateway only or to try gateways and miners. requests are forwarded to hosts in the order you specify below, with gateways being used before miners if both can be used for a request.
+// @irys/arweave includes a fallback capable request backend - requests can be specified to be gateway only or to try gateways and miners.
+Requests are forwarded to hosts in the order you specify, with gateways being used before miners if both can be used for a request.

 // Specify multiple gateways and multiple miners - will request arweave.net, arweave.dev, your-gateway, and the miners const arweave = new Arweave(["https://arweave.net", "https://arweave.dev", "https://your-gateway"], { miners: ["http://127.0.0.1:1984", "http://52.38.214.72:1984"] })